 Premarital counseling is a time to explore the unique sticking points that a couple is facing.
 This may include working on active listening or thinking through parenting styles for a blended family.

-Case Example 1: Active Listening, Creating a Couple’s Wish List
+1. Active Listening, Creating a Couple’s Wish List

 A couple in their late twenties comes for premarital counseling.
 They are given a worksheet and asked to write a wish list of the things that they need from each other, then they are asked to state how they would feel if this need is met by their partner.

 The therapist asks them to do a three-step exercise: